The project was centred on young people and housing and had the following aims;

 The project fitted in with WISERD’s interests in housing, young people and socio-economic inequalities and how these are manifest across different groups and different places.

 The programme culminated in a report for the Joseph Rowntree Foundation as well as academic and policy publications.
 The first of these publications, entitled ‘Young people and housing in 2020: identifying key drivers for change’, can be found by clicking here.
-The final report for the Joseph Rowntree Foundation, entitled ‘Housing options and solutions for young people in 2020′, can be found by clicking here and a summary of the key findings of the research can be found by clicking here.
+The final report for the Joseph Rowntree Foundation, entitled ‘Housing options and solutions for young people in 2020′, can be found by clicking here.